Imerimandroso

+Fokontany (villages

+9 Fokontany belong to this municipality: Imerimandroso, Ambaniala, Marovato, Vohitsivalana, Vohitsoa, Tsarahonenana, Ambodinonoka, Ankasina and Antanifotsy.

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers, while an additional 4% receives their livelihood from raising livestock.
 The most important crops are cowpeas and peanuts, while other important agricultural products are maize, cassava and rice.
 Services provide employment for 1% of the population.
 Additionally fishing employs 15% of the population.